Create Linked Servers (SQL Server Database Engine)

 Specify the local login that can connect to the linked server.
 The local login can be either a login using SQL Server Authentication or a Windows Authentication login.
-Using a Windows group is not supported.
 Use this list to restrict the connection to specific logins, or to allow some logins to connect as a different login.

 Pass the username and password from the local login to the linked server.
 For SQL Server Authentication, a login with the exact same name and password must exist on the remote server.
 For Windows logins, the login must be a valid login on the linked server.

 To use impersonation, the configuration must meet the requirement for delegation.

 Use the remote user to map users not defined in Local login.
 The Remote User must be a SQL Server Authentication login on the remote server.

 Specify that a connection will not be made for logins not defined in the list.